arvnd15/community-connect/README.md

 # community-connect
-Creating a website using AWS free-tier services for a local NGO to help in volunteer matching
+Creating a website using MERN Stack and AWS free-tier services for a local NGO to help in volunteer matching